 Neoprene is not necessarily a hard material, but it is sold in relatively harder versions.
 Hard neoprene is usually produced from a blend of SBR, neoprene, and nitrile materials.
 The materials used to engineer this elastomer reinforce one another, making for a product that is unmatched in strength when compared to other versions of neoprene.
 Hard neoprene has a durometer that ranges between 65A and 75A.
 Since these durometer levels are comparatively higher than those of the above two neoprene categories, hard neoprene possesses much less pliability and very limited elasticity.
 This variety of chloroprene is best for applications that require less flexibility and motion but require unparalleled levels of resilience.
 The commonly-available thicknesses of this type of sheets of neoprene are as follows (in inches): 1/16, 1/8, 3/16, 1/4, 3/8, 1/2, 3/4, and 1.

 There are indeed different grades of neoprene.
 While there are multiple ways of categorizing neoprene material, the main way is by distinguishing levels of neoprene hardness.
 The sheets of neoprene that are commonly offered give you many options in regard to flexibility, durometer, and thickness.
 When you buy neoprene, do not forget to consider all your choices.
 By now, you are practically an expert in the domain of neoprene.
 Questions such as “Is neoprene a soft material?”, “What is the standard durometer of neoprene?”, and “Is neoprene a hard material?” are no longer daunting.
 Be sure to ask your rubber provider about all of the available options when it comes to this general-purpose rubber.

-Are Sheets of Neoprene Available in Different Varieties and Options?
+Are Sheets of Neoprene Available in Different Grades?